cartigli/vault/xsorted()/VI ML/VIIII Case II/II absenteeism model.md

 # or get probabilities
 proba_test = reg.predict_proba(xtest)
+p_test = reg.predict(xtest)
 print(proba_test) # shows probability of 0 in column 1 and probability of getting 1 in the second column

 # save the model
+# reg() holds the model's value's and its predictive power
+# pickle[module]
+# with open(filename, 'write-bytes') as file:
+#    pickle.dump = save - reg
+with open('model', 'wb') as file:
+	pickle.dump(reg, file)

+# scaler needs to be saved as well becuase if someone else wants to use this model, their data will need to be scaled in the same way

+with open('scaler','wb') as file:
+	pickle.dump(scaler, file)